 Please click on the videos below to have a glimpse of the programmes that we have run

-This was a project led by music therapist and producer Jon Hall from Outsider Music (OM) together with Dr Paul Abeles, Consultant Clinical Psychologist, funded by RMCH charities.
+This is a project led by music therapist and producer Jon Hall from Outsider Music (OM) together with Dr Paul Abeles, Consultant Clinical Psychologist, funded by RMCH charities.
 It delivered a platform for young people to develop and showcase (publicly and/or privately) their creative and positive ‘selves’; and to explore if and how these life experiences and benefits lay foundation for engagement and improvement in other important life spheres, not least their mental health & wellbeing.
 The project offered a unique blend of music which encourages a platform for ‘healing’, through people initiating, producing and showcasing creative expression.
 In doing so, the unique ‘creative-output’ focussed approach looks to build core life skills and competencies, such as self-confidence and communication, and (re)establishes identity and agency.

-The project was available and offered to all young people resident on Galaxy Ward in the Autumn/Winter of 2019, 2020 and 2021.
-The programme was carefully developed and planned with the staff at Galaxy Ward to ensure the programme was integrated into established routines es and the ward’s ‘ways of working’.
+The project was available and offered to all young people resident on Galaxy Ward in the Autumn/Winter of 2019, 2020 and 2021 and 2022.
+The programme was carefully developed and planned with the staff at Galaxy Ward to ensure the programme was integrated into established routines and the ward’s ‘ways of working’.
 The hope was to ensure the benefits of individual learning and ‘healing’ processes which stems from a unique process (from initial improvisation through to a final celebration event/output) which can be built on and shared with the wider services and practitioners working with the young people at Galaxy House.

 The projects ran over 6-7 weeks offering either 1:1 and /or group sessions.
 As the project progressed, the young people worked towards a final event which was be co–developed and co–designed with all participants.
 The final performance events also looked to engage the wider community of the ward, inviting friends and family, as well as wider stakeholders and interested parties linked with the Trust.
 Through a flexible resource-oriented approach, the music therapist worked with all young people in the most appropriate way.